-- A. If the contestant is not present to receive their check and they have not completed an authorization form from the Rodeo Secretary, the Rodeo Auditor for that rodeo will mail the check on the next business day. - B. Following the awards ceremony, the Rodeo Auditor for that rodeo will provide the Rodeo Director with a list of people to whom checks will be mailed. - 9.
+- a.
+If the contestant is not present to receive their check and they have not completed an authorization form from the Rodeo Secretary, the Rodeo Auditor for that rodeo will mail the check on the next business day. - b.
+Following the awards ceremony, the Rodeo Auditor for that rodeo will provide the Rodeo Director with a list of people to whom checks will be mailed. - 9.
 Scores do not become official until the results are certified to the Trustees by the Rodeo Auditor.
-Such certification to be completed within twenty-four (24) hours after the rodeo. - 10.
-In the event that a rodeo is suspended σ cancelled because of an emergency, refer to Standing Rule IX, Section 14.
+Such certification to be completed within twenty-four (24) hours after the rodeo.

+10. In the event that a rodeo is suspended or cancelled because of an emergency, refer to Standing Rule XIII, Section 1.

-RULE XII - FINALS RODEO/CIRCUIT CHAMPION SELECTION PROCESS
+RULE XV - FINALS RODEO/CIRCUIT CHAMPION SELECTION PROCESS

-- 1. Point Awards. - A. Finals Rodeo points are equal for all events, and awarded per performance to the first eight (8) places as follows.
+- 1. Point Awards - a.
+Finals Rodeo points are equal for all events, and awarded per performance to the first eight (8) places as follows.

-'''

-1^{st} place = 50 points 5^{th} place = 30 points 2^{nd} place = 45 points 6^{th} place = 25 points 3^{rd} place = 40 points 7^{th} place = 20 points 4^{th} place = 35 points 8^{th} place = 15 points
+1st place = 50 points 5th place = 30 points 2nd place = 45 points 6th place = 25 points 3rd place = 40 points 7th place = 20 points 4th place = 35 points 8th place = 15 points b.
+Circuit Champion points are awarded per performance in each event to the first eight (8) places as follows.

-'''

-B. Circuit Champion points are awarded per performance in each event to the first eight (8) places as follows.

-''' 1st place Points = 8% of Day Money

-2nd place Points = 7% of Day Money

-3rd place Points = 6% of Day Money

-8th place Points = 1% of Day Money '''
+1st place Points = 8% of Day Money 2nd place Points = 7% of Day Money 3rd place Points = 6% of Day Money 4th place Points = 5% of Day Money = 4% of Day Money 5th place Points 6th place Points = 3% of Day Money 7th place Points = 2% of Day Money = 1% of Day Money 8th place Points c.
+In team events, each team member will receive full points for placing.

-- C. In team events, each team member will receive full points for placing. - 2.
-For Circuit Champions, only the outlined points (see letter B above) for that contestant's placing will be tracked and will not include unearned Day Money that was added money, added purse, added prize, rolled up to any contestant, or any additional monetary award that an association or individual may choose to add to the event. - 3.
+- 2. For Circuit Champions, only the outlined points (see letter B above) for that contestant's placing will be tracked and will not include unearned Day Money that was added money, added purse, added prize, rolled up to any contestant, or any additional monetary award that an association or individual may choose to add to the event. - 3.
 Each contestant's best six (6) point placements in each event will count towards the Finals Rodeo selection for a maximum of 300 points.